chilcano/mtls-apps-examples/1-greeting-java/README.md

 #### 3. Run the REST service and test the One-way TLS connection.

+In the 1st Wetty Terminal execute this:
 ```sh
 mvn clean spring-boot:run
 ```

-In other Wetty Terminal execute this:
+In the 2nd Wetty Terminal execute this:
 ```sh
 curl --insecure -v https://localhost:9443/greeting